 Derivative of a function of a real variable.
 Continuity of differentiable functions.
 Theorem on the derivative of operations between functions (sum, product, quotient, composition) Derivative of the inverse function.
 Derivability of elementary functions.
 Angular points, cusp points.
 Local maximum and minimum points, critical points.
 Fermat's theorem.
 Rolle, Cauchy, Lagrange theorems.
 Monotony criteria.
 Functions with null derivative.
 Function with bounded derivative.
 De l'Hospital's theorem.
 Convexity for differentiable functions.
 Convex functions on an interval.
 Link between second derivative and convexity.
 Regularity of convex functions.
 Inflection points.
 Sufficient conditions for the existence of relative maximums, minimums.
 Taylor's formula with the remainder of Peano.
 Taylor's formula with Lagrange's remainder.
 Taylor expansions for elementary functions.
 Applications of Taylor's formula to classify maxima, minima and inflections.
-Study of the graph of a function.
-Examples of geometric nature (tangent line) and kinematics (speed, acceleration).
+Study of the graph of a function..